When you weren't watching, SAS did it again. We smuggled Yet Another Excel Engine into a SAS release.

 SAS 9.4 Maintenance 2 added the XLSX engine, which allows you to read and write Microsoft Excel files as if they were data sets in a library.
 The big advantage of using this engine is that it accesses the XLSX file directly, and doesn't use the Microsoft data APIs as a go-between.
 (LIBNAME EXCEL and LIBNAME PCFILES rely on those Microsoft components.)
 That means that you can use this engine on Windows or Unix systems without having to worry about bitness (32-bit versus 64-bit) or setting up a separate PC Files Server process.

 The XLSX engine does require a license for SAS/ACCESS to PC Files.
-Are you a SAS University Edition user?
+Are you a SAS OnDemand for Academics user?
 The SAS/ACCESS product is part of that package, so this technique works there.
 It's an easy way to get well-formed Excel data into your SAS process.

 /* because Excel field names often have spaces */ options validvarname=any; libname xl XLSX '/folders/myfolders/sas_tech_talks_15.xlsx'; /* discover member (DATA) names */ proc datasets lib=xl; quit; libname xl CLEAR;